-That’s right, that one print ad that you placed, whether a magazine, newspaper, or direct mail, it can have an impact on sales and brand awareness for up to a year through digital integration with Facebook and Google ads!
+That’s right, that one print ad that you placed, whether a magazine, newspaper, or direct mail, can have an impact on sales and brand awareness for up to a year through digital integration with Facebook and Google ads!

 And digital integration with print won’t cost you much at all to extend its life.

 If you’re going to spend thousands of dollars on a glossy print ad in expensive magazines or direct mailers, the newspaper, marriage mail, etc., why would you not want to extend the reach of that ad for as long as possible?